marmelab/react-admin/docs/SimpleFormIterator.md

 ## `getItemLabel`

-Callback to render the label displayed in each row. `<SimpleFormIterator>` calls this function with the current row index as argument.
+Callback to render the label displayed in each row. `<SimpleFormIterator>` calls this function with the current row index as an argument.

 ```jsx
 <SimpleFormIterator getItemLabel={index => `item #${index}`}>